tlourey/tlourey.github.io/pages/linux-commands.md

 #### timedatectl

-Time and date stuff if chrony or NTPD isn't installed
+Time and date stuff if chrony or NTPD isn't installed.
+Taken from <https://documentation.ubuntu.com/server/how-to/networking/timedatectl-and-timesyncd/>.

+`timedatectl status`: check the timedatectl status\
+`timedatectl list-timezones`: show the timezones\
+`sudo timedatectl set-timezone Australia/Sydney`: Sets the timezone to Australia/Sydney\
+> [!TIP] Consider Distribution Rec Method
+> Eg: Ubuntu usually recommends `sudo dpkg-reconfigure tzdata`

+`sudo timedatectl set-local-rtc 0`: Maintains the RTC in UTC. set to 1 to maintain in local timezone.

+`systemctl status systemd-timesyncd`: If masked or missing, you may have chrony installed.\
+Timesyncd can configured in `/etc/systemd/timesyncd.conf` & `/etc/systemd/timesyncd.conf.d/`.

 #### resolvectl